cenhao/blog-raw/content/Coding/csharp-in-a-nut-shell-ch-2.md

 55. Namespace declaration can repeated or even in different assemblies, as long as the type names within the namespaces don’t conflict. (p61)

-56. Instead of importing a namespace, it's possble to give an *alias* to a namespace or the type within it to get rid of name conflict problem.
+56. Instead of importing a namespace, it's possible to give an *alias* to a namespace or the type within it to get rid of name conflict problem.

 		:::C#
 		using NS = NS1.NS2.NS3;